Ramprasad-Group/LSE/README.md

 # Disclaimer
 All .cif files located in ```test/inputs/``` are courtesy of the following publication: C.E.
 Wilmer, M. Leaf, C.Y.
 Lee, O.K.
 Farha, B.G.
 Hauser, J.T.
 Hupp, and R.Q.
 Snurr, Nat.
 Chem.
 4, 83 (2012).

+# License
+This work is protected under the license titled 'LICENSE' in this repository.